Skip to Content

 Woman giving feed back shopping at a grocery store apples

 In-season veggies like squash, sweet potatoes, and apples are not only affordable but also perfect for autumn-themed dishes.
 By using produce that’s in season, you can capture those Thanksgiving flavors without overspending.
+Seasonal produce has the added benefit of tasting better and supporting local farmers.
+And honestly, it just feels right for the holiday.

 14. Simplify Your Spice Cabinet